calculs-ca/DryPipe/docs/source/all-doc.md

 drypipe run -p my_modue:my_pipeline --instance-dir=./pipeline-instance-dir-123
 ```

+Storing the pipeline's input data in seed $__pipeline_instance_dir has the advantage of having the instance dir,
+contain the entirety of the pipeline instances data.

 ### DAG driven by task execution

 The following example introduces three new DSL elements: